Building for Digital Equity Podcast

 Building for Digital Equity is a series of live stream events and a podcast hosted by Community Broadband Networks team members featuring interviews with people working for digital inclusion and ensuring everyone can reap the benefits of the Internet.
 You can listen to episodes below, via a podcast application (search for "Building for Digital Equity"), or via this RSS feed.

 Past live streams are archived here.
-Our next live stream is going to be on March 20 at 3ET and you can register here.
+Our next live stream is going to be June 10, 2024 at 3ET.
 The 2024 Building for Digital Equity Live Streams have been sponsored by UTOPIA Fiber, the largest open access fiber network in the nation.

 We also produce the weekly Community Broadband Bits podcast and a semi-regular video show called Connect This! that has its own site.
 Check out ILSR's other podcasts here!